martinleopold/pUI/README.md

 A Graphical User Interface Library for Processing

-The goal of the project outlined in this proposal is to create a functional prototype for a new Graphical User Interface Library for Processing.
+The goal of this project is to create a functional prototype for a new Graphical User Interface Library for Processing.
 There is no core GUI system built into Processing as of date but some third-party GUI solutions exist.
 This project attempts to learn from and build on the existing libraries while keeping in mind the design principles that lie at the heart of Processing: Minimalism, accessibility and extensibility.
 Ultimately the aim is to spark discussion on what a core GUI library for Processing might encompass.

 Full Project Description: http://static.martinleopold.com/gsoc13/